EPA will implement the Victorian Government's direction on climate change.

 We recognise that Victoria's legislated long-term target of net zero emissions by 2050 and the process for setting five-yearly interim targets to keep Victoria on track to meet it, are important steps towards addressing climate change.

-As the state's environmental regulator, EPA has been an advocate for effective action and will implement the Victorian Government's direction on climate change.
+As the state's environmental regulator, we're an advocate for effective action.
+We’ll implement the Victorian Government's direction on climate change.

 Following the establishment of interim emissions reduction targets for Victoria, the Government will identify appropriate policy instruments to deliver these targets, including determining when EPA regulation is appropriate.